Brain tumor care at Mayo Clinic

 People who seek care at Mayo Clinic have access to the most advanced imaging and diagnostic tools available, and there's a long history of Mayo Clinic scientists developing those cutting-edge technologies for patient care.

-The most recent Mayo Clinic innovation in brain tumor care, magnetic resonance elastography (MRE) and related slip interface imaging, allows physicians to better prepare for brain tumor removal surgery.
+Innovation by Mayo Clinic doctors and scientists led to the development of magnetic resonance elastography (MRE) and related slip interface imaging.
+This advanced imaging technique allows physicians to better prepare for brain tumor removal surgery.
 The technology — invented and developed for brain tumor care at Mayo Clinic — provides vital information about the firmness and adhesion of brain tumors, which allows the multidisciplinary care team to determine the optimal method and timing for surgery and reduce the risk of potential complications or follow-up surgeries.

 With state-of-the-art research and laboratory facilities, Mayo Clinic experts are constantly seeking a greater understanding of brain tumors in order to improve patient care.
 A variety of clinical trials and other studies of tumor biology, neuropathology and epidemiology may be available to you as part of your brain tumor treatment at Mayo Clinic.